MShafin/Aura-LED-Display/README.md

 </p>

 ## About The Project
 The goal for this project was to create a functional and efficient alternative to changng the names of teams on the score clock present in the gymnasium during annual basketball tournaments.
-Our end resulting prototype was a working LED Display that is easy to mount and repair thanks to its modular design.
+Our end resulting prototype was a working LED Display that is easy to mount, use, and repair thanks to its modular design and simple mobile app.

 <p align="center">
   <a ![pic](fusion360 render.png)> <img style='height: auto; width: 100%; object-fit: contain' alt="pic" src="Additional Files/fusion360 render.png"/> </a>